sychan/kb_sdk_docs/source/tutorial/helloworld.rst

 Validate your app
 ---------------------

-When you make changes to your KIDL ``<uid>HelloWorld.spec`` file, validate the syntax of your changes by running:
+When you make changes to your KIDL ``{uid}HelloWorld.spec`` file, validate the syntax of your changes by running:

 .. code-block:: bash